isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 Kea provides a support for DNS updates, which can be protected using Transaction Signatures (or TSIG).
 This protection is often adequate.
-However some systems, in particular Active Directory (AD) on Microsoft Windows systems, chose to adopt more complex GSS-TSIG approach that offers additional capabilities as using negotiated dynamic keys.
+However some systems, in particular Active Directory (AD) on Microsoft Windows servers, chose to adopt more complex GSS-TSIG approach that offers additional capabilities as using negotiated dynamic keys.

 Kea provides the support of GSS-TSIG to protect DNS updates sent by